 The whole complex is open to visit from 9:30 a.m to 7 p.m (5 p.m in winter) and costs 6 EUR per person.
 There are options of audio guide for 3 EUR extra and guided tours for 6 EUR extra.

 The mansion itself presents a facade depicting exuberantly Gothic pinnacles, gargoyles, a turret topped with a weather vane emblazoned with the cross of the Order of the Christ and an impressive octagonal tower which offers a panoramic terrace.
-The luxury in the decoration of the rooms is remarkable, especially the King's Room with portraits of the monarchs of Portugal and a beautiful timber ceiling and the Hunting Room displaying a massive fireplace with splendid carvings of hunting scenes.
+The luxury in the decoration of the rooms is very remarkable, especially the King's Room with portraits of the monarchs of Portugal and a beautiful timber ceiling and also the Hunting Room displaying a massive fireplace with splendid carvings of hunting scenes.

 However, the highlight of Quinta da Regaleira is undoubtedly its mystic garden full of symbolism regarding alchemy, masonry and the Knights Templar.
 Designed by Italian architect Luigi Manini, the garden presents an initiation quest for paradise based on the idea of Dante's Inferno: to get to heaven you must pass through the mundus inferus (underground world).
 In this sense, there is an impressive set of dim-lit (some would say even scary) underground walkways and grottoes leading to the pearl of the garden: the Initiatic Well.

-This 27-meter "subterranean tower" accessible through a monu-mental spiral stairway presents a hollowed space full of esoteric and alchemist vibe representing the end of the initiation journey through the connection between the underground and the heavens which would only be possible by the initiation rituals to the order, held in this place.
+This 27-meter "subterranean tower" accessible through a monu-mental spiral stairway presents a hollowed space full of esoteric vibe representing the end of the initiation journey through the connection between the underground and the heavens which would only be possible by the initiation rituals to the order, held in this place.

 Going back to the city center, you will pass through Igreja de São Martinho (Saint Martin Church) and will probably not even notice it.
 This sober-looking temple contrast with all the colors and luxury of Sintra but it has been around since the XII century.
 Besides its numerous palaces and states, Sintra also offers a colorful, cute and buzzling old town at the feet of the hills.
 The narrow and steep alleyways are full of restaurants and souvenir stores and the home of a mouth-watering delicacy, traditional from Sintra.